Skip to content

 1. Perform the clinical and laboratory steps required to fabricate a complete denture.

-2. Identify normal and abnormal edentulous anatomy and its relationship to complete denture fabrication.
+3. Identify abnormal edentulous anatomy that impacts complete denture fabrication.

 DENTPC 561